melodyyangaws/sql-based-etl/README.md

 ![](/images/2-argo-scdjob.png)
 </details>

-7.Run the following to get your ARGO dashboard URL, then copy & paste to your web browser.
+5.Run the following to get your ARGO dashboard URL, then copy & paste to your web browser.
+Or simply get the URL from your deployment output.

 ```
 $ ARGO_URL=$(kubectl -n argo get ingress argo-server --template "{{ range (index .status.loadBalancer.ingress 0) }}{{ . }}{{ end }}")
 $ echo ARGO DASHBOARD: http://${ARGO_URL}:2746
 ```

-8.Check your job status and applications logs on the dashboard.
+6.Check your job status and applications logs on the dashboard.
 ![](/images/3-argo-log.png)

 ## Create / test Spark job in Jupyter notebook